madiapgar/diet_mouse_cdiff/README.md

 ## To Do:

   - upload pred_metagenome_contrib.tsv.gz at some point
-  - analysis and comparisons of histopathology, toxin, metabolomics, hypoxia, mouse weight, and bile acid data
+  - analysis and pairwise comparisons of histopathology, toxin, metabolomics, hypoxia, mouse weight, and bile acid data
   - clean up workflow scripts
   - start writing results section